Changing the way we think about diaper poverty.

 1920s | Paving the Way for a Big Change

-Housed in historic buildings dating back to the mid-1920s, Diaper Train shares a space with a long list of agencies and organizations that have all been focused on investing in the lives of their community members.
+Housed in historic buildings dating back to the mid-1920s, Diaper Train shares a space with a long list of agencies and organizations, focused on investing in the lives of their community members, young and old.

-Officially established in 2003 to bring together several social service agencies in the community, Saint Saviour’s Center actively met the needs of seniors and addressed food insecurity through Meals on Wheels and Wake Relief, but there was not yet a solution for seniors and children who needed access to diapers to maintain health.
-Today, the center houses multiple charitable programs that collectively serve nearly 17,000 people each year.
+Officially established in 2003 to bring together several social service agencies in the community, Saint Saviour’s Center actively met the needs of seniors and addressed food insecurity through Meals on Wheels and Wake Relief, but there was not yet a solution to help seniors and children who needed access to diapers to maintain good health.
+Today, the Center houses multiple charitable programs that collectively serve nearly 17,000 people each year.

 2011 | Diaper Train is Born